Bristol, like the rest of the country, is facing a housing shortage.

 Importantly, we have now moved the highest point of the site further away from existing housing.
 For example, the tallest point of the residential tower block is three times further away from the nearest house than the tallest point of the Lansdown Stand.

-The planning application with be supported by a landscape and townscape visual impact assessment, that will assess the impact of the development from key views around the city.
+The planning application has been supported by a landscape and townscape visual impact assessment.

 The Sports and Convention Centre will have the ability to host a range of activities for our four resident community foundations that run programmes in sport, education, health and social inclusion for people of all abilities.
 It will also be available for use by local schools and community groups.